 Are you a professional who’s ready to face your problems with drugs and alcohol?
 Are you worried about how substance abuse has negatively affected your family?
 Providence Treatment in Media, Pennsylvania can help.

-We’re an outpatient addiction treatment center just outside of Philadelphia.
+We’re an outpatient addiction treatment center in Philadelphia.
 Our staff treats those in high-pressure, high-stress fields, such as medical students and residents, finance professionals, business executives, nurse practitioners, and dentists.
 We understand how devastating substance abuse could be to your career, so we provide programs and services such as:

 Along with outpatient care, we offer intensive outpatient and partial hospitalization programs to provide a range of flexible treatment options that fit your schedule.